baselime/docs/observability-as-code/reference/dashboards.md

     # Optional: Description of the dashbaord
     description: Displays the general health of our systems

-    # Required: List of the references (ref) of all the charts to be displayed in this dashboard
+    # Required: List of the ids of all the charts to be displayed in this dashboard
     charts:
       - !ref chart-a
       - !ref chart-b